dalehenrich/filetree/repository/MonticelloFileTree-Git.package/MCFileTreeGitRepository.class/README.md

 gitfiletree core documentation :

 gitfiletree maps MC commands onto git commands via OSProcess, and MC metadata out of git commit data.
 That's all there is to it.
 A bit of git knowledge can help, but no git command line work is necessary.
 The inner workings are a bit more complex than that of course, but not by much.

+gitfiletree new attempt :

+When reading, gitfiletree does not use the working tree.
+When writing with fast-import, gitfiletree does not use the working tree either.
+Using bare git repositories could then work nicely, wthout any possible mess of a working tree.
+It would work, except for the fact that the working tree is necessary for some commands (merge, pull).
+However, gitfiletree would get the benefit of never using the working tree (and hence have issues with file names and the like)

+- Clone:
+git clone --bare
+git clone --mirror
+- Change branch
+git symbolic-ref HEAD refs/heads/pharo6
+- Ok on bare:
+git log <branchName>
+git branch -> git update-ref refs/heads/new_branch refs/heads/master
+git need to pull
+- Not Ok on bare
+git pull -> replaced by git fetch plus a git merge ? git push -> has to be explicit? git push origin <branchName> "works very nicely" git rev-parse --show-toplevel -> doesn't work, not needed. git versions for package -> need object navigation
+- Object navigation
+git cat-file -p <hash> -> various objects starting with a commit (can do git cat-file -p <branch>) git ls-tree <branch>:<path> -> show all entries. can recurse (-r) git rev-parse --is-inside-work-tree -> answers false (not in a work tree)